 To create a Dockerfile, open a text editor of your choice.
 We'll use the NotePad++:

-Copy the following content into NotePad++ blank space:
+Copy the following content into the NotePad++ editor:

-FROM torizon/arm32v7-debian-base RUN apt update && apt install nano -y
+FROM --platform=linux/arm torizon/debian:2-bullseye RUN apt update && apt install nano -y

 Note: If you wish, modify the Dockerfile to include more commands, such as